-Our goal is to apply good practices and with this prevent the quality and quantity deterioration of drinking water sources.
+Our goal with using good practices is to prevent the quality and quantity deterioration of drinking water sources.
 In case of surface drinking water abstraction the particular challenge is the necessity of protection the river upstream and the background.
 The systems are vulnerable for the contaminations arriving on the River Tisza and the Keleti Main Channel.
-There are some conflict of interest with flood protection, so for solving this conflict it is necessary to secure strong expert background and multipoint consultations.
+There some conflict of interest with flood protection, so solving this conflict it is necessary secure strong expert background and multipoint consultations.

-In Hungary there are a lot of best practices, aiming to minimise the negative impact of agriculture, industry, flood and drought included in national plans (River Basin Management Plan, Flood Risk Management Plan in regards of drinking water protection) and legislation (Government Regulation on the protection of the actual and potential sources, defines the criteria of water protection zones).
-Despite of the legislation, the implementation and authority inspection is insufficient.
-Further problem is the low willingness for cooperation among farmers, other stakeholders and some water suppliers in order to ensure water protection.
+In Hungary there are a lot of best practices, included in national plans (River Basin Management Plan, Flood Risk Management Plan in regards of drinking water protection) and legislation (Government Regulation on the protection of the actual and potential sources, defines the criteria of water protection zones) in order to minimise the negative impact of agriculture, industry, flood and drought.
+Despite of the legislation the implementation and authority inspection is insufficient.
+Further problem is the low willingness to cooperate between farmers, other stakeholders and some water suppliers to ensure water protection.

 In case of the surface drinking water abstractions the waterworks have smaller DWPZs like in the case of groundwater drinking waterworks.
-Therefore, the appropriate land uses are also important outside the DWPZs particularly in region of upstream.
+Therefore the appropriate land uses are also important outside the DWPZs particularly in region of upstream.
 On the upstream of the Szolnok waterworks there are the reservoir Kisköre and the Lake Tisza, which moderate the impact of floods and secure the minimum level in dry period.
 The Keleti Main Channel is more protectable because the water level is driven and the discharges are not allowed.